 Palace on high

-It stands at the highest point of the citadel, built on man-made terraces.
+Standing at the highest point of the citadel of Mycenae and built on man-made terraces.

 Grave Circle B